Seraaron/agora/srd/lists/stats/Vigilance*.md

 ### Vigilance

+#rewrite

 Vigilance is a [[Capabilities|capability]] that represents your alertness to the world of the weird, your abnormal perceptions (if any), and your general stability of mind.

 Use Vigilance in games about exploration and mystery, or in games with strong themes terror and survival, especially in settings where supernatural events are common or existentially dreadful.
 If you want to portray a setting where unknowable forces creep behind the fabric of reality, or where such magic is real and known _but still dangerous_, then use Vigilance.

 #### Rolling Vigilance

-_If you have some kind of supernatural perceptions_, such as the ability to see spiritual energies, read auras, or use some other kind of 'sixth sense', or if you have a weird preternatural talent, like night-vision or lightning reflexes, then a successful Vigilance [[Checks|check]] is usually what's required to 'activate' it _in the heat of the moment_ (or to be able to rely on it when it really counts).
+_If you have some kind of supernatural perceptions_, such as the ability to see spiritual energies, read auras, or use some other kind of 'extra sense', or if you have a weird preternatural talent, like night-vision or lightning reflexes, then a successful Vigilance [[Checks|check]] is usually what's required to 'activate' it _in the heat of the moment_ (or to be able to rely on it when it really counts).

 ❓ The specific rules for these powers are usually given as [[Gambits]], in their descriptions, along with what constitutes a _hard_ Check for that power.